theforeman/foreman-documentation/README.md

     * Change `katello` to the right version
     * Change `Nightly` in titles to the appropriate version
     * Remove guides which aren't ready for stable branches.
   * Create a copy of [/web/releases/nightly.adoc](https://github.com/theforeman/foreman-documentation/tree/master/web/releases/nightly.adoc) as `X.Y.adoc` and edit it accordingly.
-    * Change `FOREMAN_VER` and `KATELLO_VER` to their respective versions
-    * Remove guides which aren't ready for stable branches.
+Remove guides which aren't ready for stable branches.
   * Test the changes by following the instructions in [/web/README.md](https://github.com/theforeman/foreman-documentation/tree/master/web/README.md) to deploy the website locally.
   * Add the new Foreman version to [/.github/PULL_REQUEST_TEMPLATE.md](https://github.com/theforeman/foreman-documentation/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
   * Update `VERSION_LINKS` in the root `Makefile`.